Freshest Figures Show New Home Sales and Prices Climb in Denver

 A total of 5,293 new homes were sold during the 12 months that ended in September, up from 5,274 for the year that ended in August.

-As a percentage of overall housing closings, new home closings made up 8.9%.
-This marks a rise from 7.1% of total closings a year earlier.
-For new and existing homes, closings gained year-over-year in February after also increasing in January year-over-year.
+As a percentage of overall housing closings, new home closings made up 8.5% of overall housing closings.
+They represented 8.9% of closings a year earlier.
+Following a year-over-year increase in August, closings of new and existing homes also gained year-over-year in September.

 Pricing and Mortgage Trends

 In September, the average value of new homes saw a 12.8% surge year-over-year as it grew to $437,100 per unit.
 This gain is better than the 1.8% hike in August year-over-year.

 Average mortgage size on new homes jumped year-over-year along with new home prices.
 In September 2013, the average mortgage size was $336,276, a 8.1% hike from a year earlier.
 In August 2013, average mortgage size jumped 6.0% from a year earlier.